mobxjs/mobx-state-tree/docs/concepts/listeners.md

 ---
 id: listeners
+title: Listening to observables, snapshots, patches and actions
-title: Listening to changes
+sidebar_label: Listening to changes
 ---

 <div id="codefund"></div>

-### Listening to observables, snapshots, patches or actions

 MST is powered by MobX.
 This means that it is immediately compatible with `observer` components or reactions like `autorun`: